 Control of Public Nuisance The regulation, control and monitoring of any activity, condition or thing that may adversely affect a person or a community Control of Undertakings The control of undertakings that sell liquor to the public that is that Sell Liquor to the permitted to do so in terms of provincial legislation, regulation Public and licenses, and includes an inspection service to monitor liquor outlets for compliance to license requirements.
 Facilities for the The provision of and/or the regulation, control and monitoring of Accommodation, Care and facilities which provide accommodation and care for well or sick Burial of Animals animals and the burial or cremation of animals, including monitoring of adherence to any standards and registration required.
 Fencing and Fences The provision and maintenance and/or regulation of any boundary or deterrents to animals and pedestrians along streets or roads.
 Licensing of Dogs The control over the number and health status of dogs through a licensing mechanism.
-Licensing and Control of Ensuring the quality and the maintenance of environmental Undertakings that sell health standards through regulation, a licensing mechanism and food to the public monitoring of any place that renders in the course of any commercial transaction, the supply of refreshments or meals for consumption Local Amenities The provision, management, preservation and maintenance of any municipal place, land, and building reserved for the protection of places or objects of scenic, natural, historical and cultural value or interest and the provision and control of any such or other interest and the provision and control of any such or other facilities.
-Local Sports Facilities Local Sports Facilities facilities.
-Local Sports Facilities Markets facilities.
-The provision, management and/or control of any sporting facility facilities.
-The provision, management and/or control of any sporting facility within the municipal area. facilities.
-The provision, management and/or control of any sporting facility within the municipal area.
-The establishment, operation, management, conduct, regulation
+Licensing and Control of Ensuring the quality and the maintenance of environmental Undertakings that sell health standards through regulation, a licensing mechanism and food to the public monitoring of any place that renders in the course of any commercial transaction, the supply of refreshments or meals for consumption Local Amenities The provision, management, preservation and maintenance of any municipal place, land, and building reserved for the protection of places or objects of scenic, natural, historical and cultural value or interest and the provision and control of any such or other facilities.
+Local Sports Facilities The provision, management and/or control of any sporting facility within the municipal area.
+Markets The establishment, operation, management, conduct, regulation and/or control of markets other than fresh produce markets